 For example, the NBA Top Shots alone are valued at almost half a billion dollars, and those numbers don’t include the over one thousand digital games on nonfungible.com that have been downloaded so far.

 Staggering figures like these make you wonder if we’re in for another dot-com bubble burst.

-Buying artwork is becoming easier for a wider set of people.
+Buying digital artwork is becoming easier for a wider set of people.

-There are lots of bids and odd sales going on which you can get an edge on if you read our statistics on NFTs (non-fungible tokens) and blockchain.
+Many bids and odd sales are going on, which you can get an edge on if you read our statistics on NFTs (non-fungible tokens) and blockchain.

 Non-fungible tokens (NFTs) are the future of digital asset ownership.
 There are some brilliant NFTs to look out for that can be highly profitable.